 Pro tip: If you decide to drive yourself to Capilano Suspension Bridge Park, go quite early: parking is very limited!

 You’ll be picked up from your hotel downtown and taken over the beautiful Lions Gate Bridge to Capilano Suspension Bridge Park.

 Capilano Suspension Bridge Park is an amazing place with both a 460 (!) foot long suspension bridge and access to Tree Tops Adventures.
 Tree Tops Adventures is a series of 7 suspension bridges attached to ancient Douglas Fir trees.
 You’ll get to walk among these 250 year old trees on a guided nature tour in a unique rainforest setting.
 It truly is an exceptional experience and really completes your Vancouver itinerary in 4 days.

 There’s also other things to do at Capilano Suspension Bridge Park.
 My favourites are Cliffwalk, a story centre, Raptors Ridge (where you can see a live raptor show!) and places to eat and drink.

 Next stop will be Grouse Mountain, the peak of Vancouver.
 Your tour fee includes a ride up Grouse Mountain in a gondola to the very top, where you will see the most amazing views of Vancouver.

-I hope you really enjoy your visit to Vancouver!
-If you can stay for a few more days, check out the spectacular Sea to Sky Highway roadtrip, where you can experience even more of beautiful British Columbia!
+I hope you really enjoy your Vancouver travel itinerary!
+If you can stay for a few more days, check out the spectacular Sea to Sky Highway roadtrip, where you can experience even more of beautiful British Columbia.